 Today is my birthday, but don’t worry - I’m not working, this was written yesterday (which is today right now.
 I wouldn’t want to be a time traveler—the grammar is too confusing!)

 This week, we look at how NASA plans to learn from, and develop, the Artemis program to bring astronauts to the Moon.
 We also learn about a new study showing how buckyballs - large spheres of 60 carbon atoms can form in the depths of space.

 Remember that Astronomy News with the Cosmic Companion is now available on all major podcast distributors, including iTunes and TuneIn!
 Or, listen in at: https://thecosmiccompanion.substack.com.

-The Cosmic Companion is now offering a premium newsletter, offering weekly exclusive videos, a weekly comic, and more.
+The Cosmic Companion also offers a premium newsletter, featuring weekly exclusive videos, the astronomy comic of the week, and more.
 Just $5 a month, or $50 a year!
 Sign up at: https://thecosmiccompanion.substack.com.